 An Interview with Lauren Graham

 Like most millennials, I grew up on Gilmore Girls.
 I jumped at the chance to interview Lauren Graham about her book Have I Told You This Already?.
-We had a wonderful conversation about her creative life, writing, and of course, the great Jess vs. Dean debate.
+The essay format was a great hook for our conversation, which was absolutely wonderful!
+We touched on everything from her creative life, writing, and of course, the great Jess vs. Dean debate, which is what her audience lives for (speaking for myself!)

-🎧 Listen or watch below, on Apple Podcasts, or Read the Transcript
+🎧 Listen below or on Apple Podcasts, Read the Transcript, or Watch on YouTube.

 An Interview with Nick Medina

 This enthralling debut explores the tragedy of missing and murdered indigenous women.
-In this episode, we discussed his work highlighting indigenous stories and what it’s like writing a mystery.
+In this episode, we discussed his work highlighting indigenous stories, what it’s like writing a mystery, and what he hopes for the genre moving forward.

-🎧 Listen or watch below, on Apple Podcasts, or Read the Transcript
+🎧 Listen below or on Apple Podcasts, Read the Transcript, or Watch on YouTube.

 An Interview with Juno Dawson

-🎧 Listen or watch below, on Apple Podcasts, or Read the Transcript
+🎧 Listen below or on Apple Podcasts, Read the Transcript, or Watch on YouTube.

 An Interview with Chelsea Bieker